2026 South African municipal elections

-The 2026 South African Municipal Elections are upcoming elections in South Africa, serving to elect councils for all district, metropolitan and local municipalities in each of the country's nine provinces.
+The 2026 South African municipal elections will be held on 4 November 2026 across South Africa, to elect councils for all district, metropolitan and local municipalities in each of the country's nine provinces.

+The total number of voting districts heading into the elections was 4,488.
+A total of 10,526 council seats across South Africa's local governments will be contested in the elections.
+All metro and local council seats are elected directly, as are 40% of district seats.
+The other 60% of district seats are appointed after the election by their constituent local councils.
+A total of 620 political parties registered to participate in the elections.

+As of August 2026, approximately 29 million South Africans were registered to vote, according to the Electoral Commission.
+The largest age category for registered voters in late 2025 was 30 through 39.
+In terms of gender, 55% of registered voters were female.

+A significant number of new voters registered in the lead up to the elections.
+The Commission's two voter registration weekends, held in June and August 2026 respectively, recorded over 754,000 new voter registrations, 46% of which came from those under 29 years old.

+Background

-These elections are held every five years.
-The previous municipal elections were held in 2021.
-The fifth term of local government in South Africa will end on 1 November 2026.
+These will be the first elections to be held following the formation of the multi-party coalition Government of National Unity (GNU) - the Third Cabinet of Cyril Ramaphosa in 2024, after that year's general election.
+With elections held every five years, the fifth term of local government in South Africa will end on 1 November 2026.
 On 13 November 2024, South African Minister in The Presidency, Khumbudzo Ntshavheni, announced in Cape Town that the elections would be held between 2 November 2026 and 1 February 2027.

+As with all major governmental elections in South Africa, the 2026 municipal elections will be organized by the country's independent election management body, the Electoral Commission of South Africa.
+This is as per the body's establishment under chapter nine of the Constitution, and as per its obligations in Section 190 of the Constitution, and duties in Section 5 of the Electoral Commission Act, 1996.

 The South African cabinet has approved the establishment of an Inter-Ministerial Committee (IMC) that will oversee preparations for the 2026 Local Government Elections.
 The IMC will be convened by the Minister of Cooperative Governance and Traditional Affairs, Velenkosini Hlabisa, and consists of several government departments that are key to ensuring the delivery of successful elections.
 The IMC will work with the Electoral Commission of South Africa (IEC) and other relevant bodies to ensure that the process leading to the elections is smooth and peaceful.

-As with all major governmental elections in South Africa, the 2026 municipal elections will be organized by the country's independent election management body, the Electoral Commission of South Africa.
-This is as per the body's establishment under chapter nine of the Constitution, and as per its obligations in Section 190 of the Constitution, and duties in Section 5 of the Electoral Commission Act, 1996.